High School Success (M98) - OVERVIEW

 These three strategies are deemed evidence-based and collectively support the needs of students related to engagement, personalization, achievement, and college and career readiness.
 Collectively and systematically implemented, these strategies could significantly impact a student’s high school experience and “next steps” opportunities.

-PPS will be moving forward with preparing a comprehensive plan for the purpose of implementing this measure across the identified priorities.
-This is part of a broader strategic planning effort within the College and Career Readiness department and will help inform strategic goals and priorities moving forward.
-To inform these plans we will be engaging with our high school students, our staff, and our community in surveying how we should plan to expand or develop programs to improve access to CTE programs, expand college level educational opportunities and invest in programs to prevent drop-out.
+PPS has a comprehensive High School Success Plan for the purpose of implementing this measure across the identified priorities.
+This is part of a broader strategic planning effort within College and Career Readiness and High School Systems to help inform strategic goals and priorities moving forward.
+High school staff, students, and our community have been involved in how we continue to expand and develop programs to improve access to CTE programs, expand college-level educational opportunities, and invest in programs to prevent students from dropping out of high school.